Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Appendix

 \section{Appendix}

 In the proof of Proposition~\ref{prop:DS1} we used the estimate of Cheeger-Jiang-Naber~\cite{CJN} for the volumes of tubular neighborhoods of the singular set, in order to control the cutoff functions $\psi^3_i$.
-In this appendix we give an alternative argument, following the approach of Chen-Donaldson-Sun~\cite{CDS2}, which is independent of the results in \cite{CJN}.
+In this appendix we first give an alternative argument, following the approach of Chen-Donaldson-Sun~\cite{CDS2}, which is independent of the results in \cite{CJN}.
 First note that the cone $V = \mathbb{R}^{2n-2} \times W$ for a two-dimensional cone $(W,o')$ has singular set $\mathbb{R}^{2n-2} \times \{o'\}$, and so we can directly see the required estimate for the volumes of its tubular neighborhoods.
-Therefore Proposition~\ref{prop:codim2cone} holds, without appealing to \cite{CJN}.
-We then have the following result analogous to Proposition~\ref{prop:scalar}.
+Therefore Propositions~\ref{prop:codim2cone} and \ref{prop:cone2} hold without appealing to \cite{CJN}.